rajan596/Devs-Journal/HLD.md

 - Elastic search
 - MongoDB
 - Cache data volatility

-# Redis
 - Redis
   - While Redis is an in-memory (mostly) data store and it is not volatile, Memcached is an in-memory cache and it is volatile.
   - Redis has the option to backup data using…
     - RDB snapshot: snapshot of DB at every n minutes
     - Append only File.
 AOF. which writes every txn in file
     - Want to have caching which supports data types ?
       - Consider Redis.
 It supports multiple data types
   - Redis as PubSub
 - You can configure the channel and subscribers can subscribe to it.
-Thinking about idempotency…
+- Thinking about idempotency…
-means..Multiple req has same result.
+  - means..Multiple req has same result.
-Like, user can like post only once even after multiple api hits.
+  - Like, user can like post only once even after multiple api hits.
-Payment should be considered only once even if retried.
+  - Payment should be considered only once even if retried.
-If you don't retry API then idempotency is not required.
+  - If you don't retry API then idempotency is not required.
-Generate some ID like paymentID before hitting payment api, so even on retry Payment gw can know if the req is coming for the first time or second time and appropriately can respond.
+  - Generate some ID like paymentID before hitting payment api, so even on retry Payment gw can know if the req is coming for the first time or second time and appropriately can respond.
-Protobuf
-Cassandra..
+- Cassandra..
-Good at: write heavy, read less & query on key & distributed and can save large amount of data Bad at: random queries, aggregations
+  - Good at: write heavy, read less & query on key & distributed and can save large amount of data
+  - Bad at: random queries, aggregations
-RAID
+- RAID
-A Redundant Array of Independent Disks (RAID) is a set of multiple drives put together with the purpose of improving a single drives performance.
+  - A Redundant Array of Independent Disks (RAID) is a set of multiple drives put together with the purpose of improving a single drives performance.
 Use case for Document DB..
-If the data in your application has a document-like structure (i.e., a tree of one-to-many relationships, where typically the entire tree is loaded at once), then it’s probably a good idea to use a document model.
+- If the data in your application has a document-like structure (i.e., a tree of one-to-many relationships, where typically the entire tree is loaded at once), then it’s probably a good idea to use a document model.
-We are saved here from joins..
+  - We are saved here from joins..
-Document DB supremacy…
+- Document DB supremacy…
-The main arguments in favor of the document data model are schema flexibility, better performance due to locality, and that for some applications it is closer to the data structures used by the application.
+  - The main arguments in favor of the document data model are schema flexibility, better performance due to locality, and that for some applications it is closer to the data structures used by the application.
 The relational model counters by providing better support for joins, and many-to-one and many-to-many relationships.
-Relationship among data preference…
+- Relationship among data preference…
-1:many -> Document DB
+  - 1:many -> Document DB
-Many:1 -> Relational
+  - Many:1 -> Relational
-Many:Many -> ( Relational <<< Graph Model) is more useful here.
+  - Many:Many -> ( Relational <<< Graph Model) is more useful here.=
 - ACID properties
   - Atomicity : Either txn happenes or do not happen, there is no intermediate state
   - Consistency
   - Isolation: Multiple txn occurs independently without interference
   - Durability
-- PACELC theorem
-  - PACELC theorem is an extension to the CAP theorem.
-It states that in case of network partitioning (P) in a distributed computer system, one has to choose between availability (A) and consistency (C) (as per the CAP theorem), but else (E), even when the system is running normally in the absence of partitions, one has to choose between latency (L) and consistency (C).
 - When writing db query…
   - Always validate query params
   - Carefully check edge case if query can scan millions of rows due to bad output.